Abu-ls-10/blog_forge/README.md

 - Navigate to the Branding Page.

-- Fill out the Content Strategy Intake Form to help BlogForce tailor blog posts to your brand’s identity.
+- Fill out the Content Strategy Intake Form to help BlogForge tailor blog posts to your brand’s identity.

 ### 3️⃣ Generate Your First Blog Post